aws/amazon-freertos/cmake/doc/porting_guide.md

 # Amazon FreeRTOS CMake porting guide

 A CMake listfile is required to list a newly qualified board on the Amazon FreeRTOS console.
-Use the [`CMakeLists.txt`](../vendors/vendor/board/CMakeLists.txt) template to create a new CMake listfile file in the `<ROOT>/cmake/vendors/<vendor_name>/<board_name>` directory. **Note that you** **need to have some basic knowledge of CMake to follow this document**.
+Please use the [`CMakeLists.txt`](../vendors/vendor/board/CMakeLists.txt) template to create a new CMake listfile file in the `<ROOT>/cmake/vendors/<vendor_name>/<board_name>` directory. **Note that you** **need to have some basic knowledge of CMake to follow this document**.